GildedPleb/hab-guide/docs/Introduction/design.md

 hosts: Leader ("control plain node" in k8s speak) and Worker ("worker node").
 The leader runs the cluster, the workers run all the apps the cluster runs.
 A leader can also run the apps in the cluster, but a worker can not run the cluster.
-In an HA cluster, which we will build, the only difference is that there are many Leaders, not just one.
+In an HA cluster, which we will build, the big difference is that there are many Leaders, not just one.

 Generally speaking, if host resources are practically unlimited, say if you are running a cluster in GKE, you'd want to separate these two groups.
 Because we